 I started thinking at my life so far when I was in the Naturkunde Museum, during Berlin Science Week, while surrounded by children (and dinosaurs).
 Growing up, I did not had the opportunity to attend this type of events.

-Berlin Science Week was a 10 days international festival with innovative scientific organizations, a different type of travel experience, and most important, a reminder to stay curios and optimistic.
+This November, Berlin Science Week was a 10 days international festival with innovative scientific organizations, a different type of travel experience, and most important, a reminder to stay curios and optimistic.

 Continue reading “Berlin Science Week”

 Even though many years have passed, I remember the morning we left for Meteora, the place that impressed me the most in Greece.
 Luckily I also took notes.

 Meteora is a huge rocky complex located in the valley of Thessaly, not far from the Pindus mountains, with centuries old monasteries.
 Means suspended stones or suspended in the air.
 The unique landscapes left me speechless – an imposing rock formation, which seem to float.